‘General Hospital’ Spoilers: Anna And Valentin Spar, Finn’s Issues Cause Chaos

 What’s coming up next on General Hospital?
 Spoilers tease that Tuesday’s show brings plenty of action related to Finn and his drug addiction as Hayden, Tracy, and Elizabeth all voice concerns over his Zen Zen addiction.
 GH teasers reveal that Nelle may be pursuing a new position that will keep her in Port Charles and Anna is ready to draw a line.
-There’s a brotherly talk between Michael and Dante on the way and Carly remains worked up about all of the drama that she’s been facing.
+There’s a brotherly talk between Michael and Dante on the way, and Carly remains worked up about all of the drama that she’s been facing.
 What else is set to go down during the March 21 show?

 As viewers saw on Monday, Finn made a call about a spot in rehab.
 He turned it down after he found another vial of his Fen Fen, but then the vial broke.
 Tracy showed up and saw him in the midst of this struggle and General Hospital spoilers indicate that Tracy will tear into him over this situation and SheKnows Soaps notes that Hayden will be facing questions from Elizabeth that she really does not want to answer.
 GH teasers indicate that Hayden will also be getting the third degree from Obrecht, and it seems that she’ll be doing a lot of scrambling.